yssource/rhai/README.md

 ### Calling Rhai functions from Rust

-Rhai also allows working _backwards_ from the other direction - i.e. calling a Rhai-scripted function from Rust via `call_fn`.
+Rhai also allows working _backwards_ from the other direction - i.e. calling a Rhai-scripted function from Rust via `Engine::call_fn`.
 Functions declared with `private` are hidden and cannot be called from Rust (see also [modules]).

 ```rust